rickaa/rand/rand/content/posts/divide_search_abstract.md

 * Generate domain `(gmail hotmail outlook ...)`.
 * Generate domain root `(.com .es .org .edu ...)`.

-Lets now tackle the first part.
+Let's now tackle the first part.
 We need to be able to make random choices, that looks like a very common problem, so the chances someone has already worked on that are very high.
 A quick Google **search** lands us on the Python documentation from the [random](https://docs.python.org/3/library/random.html) module, and it seems the method `random.choice()` does just that.

 Now we need to generate the username, we can **divide** that problem as well: